By: Javier Encinas, PE | February 13, 2019

 For a more detailed discussion of the different shear failure modes please see the blog post Anchor Rod Design – The Complex ACI Provisions (Part 2).

 The ACI seismic provisions apply to anchors in structures assigned to Seismic Design Category (SDC) C, D, E, or F. Seismic design for tension is waived if the anchor tension due to E is larger than 20% of the total factored tension.
 Likewise, seismic design for shear is waived if the anchor shear due to E is larger than 20% of the total factored shear.
 Otherwise, the design should ensure either a ductile performance, or the anchor rods should be designed for the maximum tension considering E increased by Ωo.

-For a more detailed discussion of the seismic design of anchor rods please see the blog post Anchor Rod Design: Overview of the ACI Seismic Provisions.
+For a more detailed discussion of the seismic design of anchor bolts please see the blog post Anchor Rod Design: Overview of the ACI Seismic Provisions.

 Javier Encinas, PE